Don't Look Back (The Temptations song): Chart history

-Notable cover versions

 Peter Tosh and Mick Jagger version

-Peter Tosh scored a minor hit in 1978 with a reggae version of the song, sharing vocals with Mick Jagger.
+Peter Tosh scored a hit in 1978 with a reggae version of the song, sharing vocals with Mick Jagger.
 That version bore the modified title "(You Gotta Walk And) Don't Look Back".
-The song hit #1 in the Netherlands and #20 in Australia, and #81 in the US.
+The song hit #1 in the Netherlands, #2 in Belgium, #20 in Australia, and #81 in the US.
+The song was also featured on the 2007 album Putumayo Presents World Hits starring Jagger and Tosh.

 The track appears also on Peter Tosh 1978 album Bush Doctor with credited Mick Jagger vocals.
 The pair played the song together that year on an episode of Saturday Night Live and a couple of times during Tosh's opening performance on the Rolling Stones US Tour 1978.
 The Rolling Stones rehearsed it for that tour and played it once in Chicago 2002.

 Tosh had previously recorded the song with The Wailers in ska style in 1966.

 Dirk De Smet version

 Dirk De Smet, the winner of the second series of the Belgian edition of X Factor musical competition made a remake of the song under the title "Walk and Don't Look Back" being his debut release after the win.
 It reached #4 on the Flemish Ultratop Belgian Singles Chart in 2008.